Xavier Vallat: After the war

-At his trial before the High Court of Justice in December 1947, Vallat remained an unrepentant anti-Semite, demanding that one of the judges, Maurice Kriegel-Valrimont, be disqualified because he was Jewish.
+At his trial before the High Court of Justice in December 1947, Vallat remained an unrepentant antisemite, demanding that one of the judges, Maurice Kriegel-Valrimont, be disqualified because he was Jewish.
 He denied direct responsibility for the deportations of the French Jews, claiming that his policies had saved more than half of the Jews from deportation.
 He claimed that Vichy's anti-Jewish laws had been enacted on German orders, but they were really done by the French themselves.
 Vallat was sentenced to ten years in prison.
 The court said he received a relatively lenient sentence in light of his service in World War I, and the many witnesses who said he had saved Jews by giving them false papers.
 He wanted a separate zone for the Jews, not their extermination.

 Vallat was released on parole in 1949 and amnestied in 1954.
 He returned to anti-Semitic agitation, although he found few followers in postwar France.
 From 1962 to 1966 he was editor of the extreme right-wing weekly Aspects de la France.

 When Vallat died in January 1972, the Nazi hunters Serge and Beate Klarsfeld protested by arriving at his funeral with a large wreath in the shape of a yellow Star of David, the symbol that French Jews had been forced to wear by the Nazis.